Education in Occupational Therapy

 Master's degree in Occupational Therapy

 From the spring semester 2016, KI offers a combination of courses at the advanced level to obtain a master's degree in occupational therapy.
 The courses combine inter-professional courses (eg an introductory course in scientific theory and research with physiotherapy and nursing) with subject-specific courses.
-Learn more about actuell information on courses and application.
+Learn more about actuell information on KI's courses and application.